Tennis-Ukraine's Svitolina says anti-war Russians, Belarusians should not face ban | Law-Order

 "I stood by that in 1973 and I stand by that today.
 I cannot support the banning of individual athletes from any tournament, simply because of their nationality."
 Svitolina, who has friends and family still in Ukraine, said Russian and Belarusian players had to do more.

 Medvedev made a plea for peace on Twitter in February while his compatriot Andrey Rublev wrote "No War Please" on the lens of a TV camera on his way to winning the Dubai title.
+Rublev said he and other players participated in a call with Wimbledon officials about the decision but said the reasons they gave for making it "made no sense."

-"I can count on one hand how many Russian and Belarusian players who have asked me how I'm doing, how is my family, is everyone safe?"
-Svitolina said.
+"What is happening now is complete discrimination against us," said Rublev, who is competing at the Serbian Open.
+Svitolina said she could "count on one hand" how many Russian and Belarusian players who have asked her how she is doing and whether her family is safe.

 "That's why I feel sad about this situation.
 Personally some people should do a bit more than they've done.
 It's mysterious.
 "The way Russian and Belarusian players have been is very, sad.
 We're colleagues who see each other every week so it's shocking to see this change and so quick."